robusta-dev/robusta/docs/catalog/actions/alerts.rst

      - default_enricher: {}

-The above configuration isn't just forward prometheus alerts to the configured sinks.
+The above configuration just forward prometheus alerts to the configured sinks.
 We didn't add any special enrichment yet.
 Below you can see how the default alert information looks in Slack: